This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Here’s some good advice any lawyer will give.
 Don’t drink and drive.

 At this point you know much more about Delaware than most residents of the state.
-Congratulations!
+Kudos!